thibka/perfect-gui/README.md

     // Default is #2e2e2e

     onUpdate: () => {
-      // Callback function triggered each time this GUI component is updated.
+      // Callback function triggered each time this GUI instance is updated.
     }
 });
 ```